chrisryan91/JavaScript-Mini-Arcade/README.md

 - Once selected, click 'Save'.
 - Deployment will then be confirmed by a message confirming this followed by a link

-The live link to my own project - JavaScript Mini-Arcade - is here: https://chrisryan91.github.io/JavaScript-Mini-Arcade/
+The live link to my own project is here: https://chrisryan91.github.io/Memory-Game/

 ## Cloning

-The repository to this website is here: https://github.com/chrisryan91/JavaScript-Mini-Arcade.
+The repository to this website is here: https://github.com/chrisryan91/Memory-Game.
 To clone:

 - Under 'Code', choose a preferred cloning option from HTTPS, SSH or GitHub CLI.
 - Copy the link provided.